basic-1/basic-1c/b1c/docs/reference.md

 ## Operators and expressions

 Operators are characters indicating arithmetic and other operations performed on constants and variables in expressions.
 Every operator requires one or two values (operands) to perform operation on.
 Operators that require one operand are called unary operators and operators with two operands - binary operators.
-An expression is a mathematical expression consisting of constants, variables, function calls and operators.
+An BASIC expression consists of constants, variables, function calls and operators.
 Parentheses can be used in expressions to change operators evaluation order.

 ### Unary operators